 Specimen(s) associated with the laboratory order are collected and, if necessary, transported to the laboratory.

-Laboratory processes the laboratory order and associated specimen(s).
+The laboratory processes the laboratory order and associated specimen(s).
 This step may include retrieval and processing of laboratory orders from a queue or list of received orders.
 Order queues may be used in the LIS to hold electronic laboratory orders until associated specimens are received and the appropriate patient matching and registration occur (although order queues are out of scope for this Use Case).
 After patient matching and registration, the electronic order may be electronically processed in the LIS.

 If the laboratory order and specimen(s) are satisfactory for testing the laboratory will perform, or attempt to perform, the test(s).